Let your ECC Program Coordinator know or email firstname.lastname@example.org.

 Employers in Ontario may be eligible for financial support through the Ontario Co-operative Education Tax Credit

-How is an intern hire different from a full-time hire?
+How is a student hire different from a full-time hire?

-Hiring a student intern is quite similar to a temporary contract position hire.
-As an internship employer you will receive support from the Program Coordinators as they organize the various stages in the recruitment process and work closely with you to facilitate your recruitment needs.
+Hiring a student is quite similar to a temporary contract position hire.
+As a student employer you will receive support from the Program Coordinators as they organize the various stages in the recruitment process and work closely with you to facilitate your recruitment needs.
 There is no fee to recruit from our programs.

 Are students able to relocate?

-Yes, students complete internships locally, out of province, and internationally.
+Yes, students complete work terms locally, out of province, and internationally.
 If your organization offers any relocation support, we recommend you note it in your job posting.

-How much are co-op/internship students paid and do they work full-time or part-time?
+How much are co-op students paid and do they work full-time or part-time?

-Hired student interns must work full-time during their internship.
-Some of our employers have their own pre-determined salary levels for co-op/internship students.
+Hired students must work full-time during their work term.
+Some of our employers have their own pre-determined salary levels for co-op students.
 We record our salary statistics annually, and new employers may choose to refer to these salary ranges

 to help determine the rate they are willing to pay prospective student hires.